-Alshegrey Investment Group and SNB Capital launch Al-Ahli Al-Basateen Real Estate Fund worth SAR 1 billion
+Alshegrey Investment Group And SNB Capital Launch Al-Ahli Al-Basateen Real Estate Fund Worth SAR 1 Billion

+The fund to develop office and commercial projects in Al-Basateen District in Diriyah Province

-(MENAFN- JUMMAR PR) Riyadh, February 04, 2024: SNB Capital Company, in collaboration with Al-Shegrey Investment Group, proudly announces the launch of Al-Ahli Al-Basateen Real Estate Fund with a value of 1 billion Saudi riyals.
+RIYADH, SAUDI ARABIA, February 5, 2024 /EINPresswire / -- SNB Capital Company , in collaboration with Al-Shegrey Investment Group, proudly announces the launch of Al-Ahli Al-Basateen Real Estate Fund with a value of 1 billion Saudi riyals.
 This fund aims to invest in and develop office and commercial projects in Al-Basateen District in Diriyah province, Riyadh, in response to the growing demand in the office and commercial real estate sectors in the capital city.

 Abdulaziz Khalid Al-Shegrey, CEO of Al-Basateen Company, commented on this collaboration, stating: "We are proud of this partnership, which represents a new milestone in developing unique and high-quality projects that cater to the growing demand for the office and the commercial sectors in Riyadh.
 This project will serve as an exemplary model in achieving integration between modern designs, the cultural identity, and the authentic architectural heritage of the Kingdom.
 We aim to leverage the wide horizons opened by Saudi Vision 2030 to enhance the real estate sector and elevate its products."